firesidefiction/firesidefiction.github.io/_posts/issues/13-FQ-SUMMER-2021/issue-96-10/2021-10-05-the-empathy-lessons.md

 I resist the urge to harden.
 I’m teaching for a reason, and these people came of their own accord to learn.
 That alone makes them vastly better than most.

-_The Empathy Lessons are designed to increase cross-cultural understanding and communication.
+<blockquote>_The Empathy Lessons are designed to increase cross-cultural understanding and communication.
 By vicariously experiencing the history of a people, Participants gain an instinctive and visceral understanding of the past and present of the Target Culture.
 Our surveys have shown that 80% of Participants report significantly increased positive feelings toward the Target Culture post-Lessons, defined as greater than two points on the Yue Scale with 95% confidence.
-We find in a follow-up study that this effect persists for months beyond the Lessons._
+We find in a follow-up study that this effect persists for months beyond the Lessons._</blockquote>

 Usually there are a few questions from the crowd: If you started off so advanced, why did you become so weak?
 Is it true what I read on the Internet that the Second World War was faked?
 Why, why, why?
 As if I am all of China.
 As if I have any answers.